rust-lang/rust/text/0000-global-allocators.md

 be defined in any module.
 However, it is recommended to use the names above in the crate root to minimize confusion.

-An allocator must provide all functions with the exception of `reallocate_inplace`.
-New functions can be added to the API in the future in a similar way to `reallocate_inplace`.
+Note that new functions can be added to this API in the future as long as they can have default implementations in a similar manner to other optional functions.

 ## Using an allocator